NOTE: The itinerary gives “suggestions” for your visit. All tour times and lodging facilities should be verified in advance.

 Next, head to Dawsonville where you will have lunch at Dawsonville Pool Room, home of the best handmade burgers and fresh cut fries.
 Ask for a Bully Burger and read the menu to learn how the Bully Burger got its name.
 Order the best sweet tea in town.
 While you are waiting for a meal cooked to order, you might enjoy a game of pool, or read articles on the wall telling the story of Awesome Bill (Elliott) from Dawsonville!
 Bring the family!

-After your Aussie adventure, you’ll be ready to shop at North Georgia Premium Outlets on Georgia 400, among the nation’s most prominent brands of clothing, furnishings and gift items.
+After your racing experience, you’ll be ready to shop at North Georgia Premium Outlets on Georgia 400, which offers exceptional brands at extraordinary savings of 25% to 65%.
+The Outlets are a great place to purchase new wardrobes, gifts, furniture, and more!

 Breakfast in Dawsonville then depart for Cumming/Forsyth where you can rent a boat on Lake Lanier, or enjoy fishing the beautiful waters.
 Fishing guides are available.
 Don’t miss the Trout Hatchery where you’ll see why Georgia is known for its abundance of Trout.